BrenoFariasdaSilva/Authy-iOS-MiTM/README.md

 If something goes wrong while following this guide, please file a GitHub issue and I will look into it.

+## Contributing

+The guide for contributing is in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you have any suggestions or improvements, feel free to open an issue or a pull request.

+---

 ## License
 ### MIT License
 This project is licensed under the [MIT License](LICENSE).